wareHHOuse/diskpp/README.md

 A file named `plot.dat` will be generated, to view the result it is sufficient to launch Gnuplot and at the prompt to say

     splot 'plotnew.dat' using 1:2:3:4 with points palette ps 1 pt 7

+### Linux
+The project requires several packages to be installed on the system:

+1. Intel Math Kernel Library (MKL): https://software.intel.com/en-us/mkl diskpp-master will be able to find MKL after a correct installation.
+Check cmake/FindMKL.cmake if an error occures.

+2. Silo library for reading and writing a wide variety of scientific data to binary, disk files: https://wci.llnl.gov/simulation/computer-codes/silo
+If diskpp-master can not find Silo after installation, add LIBRARY and INCLUDE path to cmake/FindSILO.cmake.

+3. Lua lightweight embeddable scripting language: https://www.lua.org/download.html Lua is also available on most Linux platforms.
+Make sure to install version 5.2, both main and development files, e.g.: sudo apt-get install lua5.2 sudo apt-get install liblua5.2-dev

+4. Eigen C++ template library for linear algebra: http://eigen.tuxfamily.org/